thin-edge/thin-edge.io/GOVERNANCE.md

   Coding style is enforced via `rustfmt` in its default configuration.
   Compliance with the coding style is enforced via CI.
 - testing
+  Testing is done via workflows in github actions using `cargo test --all-features` for all crates.
+  The main objective with this is that a developer should be able to simply run `cargo test` on their local machine to be able to see whether CI would succeed for changes they submit in a pull request.
+  Thus, all tests (unit tests, but also integration tests) are implemented in Rust and do not rely on external services.
 - benchmarks
 - documentation builds
 - keeping spec up to date